ComputerGuy99/global-internet-speed-test/README.md

 5. The `find_failed_tests.py` file will output a UPDATED copy of your data as well as a skipped_servers file containing a list of servers for which testing failed

 6. You may retry testing for the skipped servers by taking the skipped_servers file, going back to step 3 and re-running `global_internet_speed_test_enhanced.py` using skipped_servers as input.
 Once you get to step 5.
-You can concatenate the two UPDATED copies of your output data (one copy from the first run, and one copy from the rerun for the skipped_servers)
+You can concatenate the two UPDATED copies of your output data (one copy from the first run, and one copy from the rerun for the skipped_servers) using the `merge_test_files.py` script.

 7. Make sure you have downloaded `world-administrative-boundaries.geojson`.
 Open it and replace all instances of `null` with `"None"`
 source: https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/export